Best Children's Books

-If You Give A Mouse A Cookie is a silly book that will make you and your little giggle.
+If You Give A Mouse A Cookie is a silly book about cause and effect.
 So, what happens when you give a mouse a cookie?
 Well, the mouse will be thirsty and request milk.
 After that, he will need a straw.
 However, the cycle of requests does not stop there, and eventually, the mouse will circle back to a glass of milk and another cookie.

-The lesson in this story is that each action causes a reaction, or, in other words, cause, and effect.
-The story does not offer rhyming lines, but we don't find this to be a deal-breaker.
-The last page of the book offers a game called, "The Great Cookie Game," which is fun to play, plus it reinforces reading comprehension.
+The story does not offer rhyming lines, but we don't mind.
+The book's last page provides a game called "The Great Cookie Game," which is fun to play, plus it reinforces reading comprehension.
 We recommend this timeless book to any child within this age-range.

-Grumpy Monkey provides excellent illustrations and a tale about grumpiness.
-Jim Panzee (what a brilliant name!) is in a terrible mood for no apparent reason.
-His friends have a few ideas on how to improve Jim's mood.
-Ultimately, nothing works, and Jim finally explodes with emotions.
+Grumpy Monkey offers excellent illustrations and a tale about grumpiness.
+Jim Panzee (what a brilliant name) is in a terrible mood for no apparent reason.
+His friends have a few ideas on how to improve Jim's attitude, but, ultimately, nothing works, and Jim finally explodes with emotions.
 Perhaps it is a good day to feel grumpy.